techidaily/site-win11-tips/source/_posts/methodical-approach-fixing-nvidia-cp-error-in-ws1110.md

 ## 4\.
 Update Your NVIDIA Graphics Card Driver

  The most widely confirmed fix for the “Access denied” error is to manually update the NVIDIA graphics driver.
 Thus, this is often an issue caused by outdated or faulty NVIDIA drivers.
-This[guide to updating NVIDIA drivers](https://www.makeuseof.com/how-update-nvidia-graphics-card-drivers-windows/) provides further details about how to apply this potential solution by manually downloading the latest GPU driver available from the NVIDIA site.
+This [guide to updating NVIDIA drivers](https://www.makeuseof.com/how-update-nvidia-graphics-card-drivers-windows/) provides further details about how to apply this potential solution by manually downloading the latest GPU driver available from the NVIDIA site.

  When you’ve downloaded the latest NVIDIA driver package for your GPU, bring up the directory that includes its setup file.
 Double-click the NVIDIA driver package file to view its setup wizard and select the**Custom** option.
 Then select the**Perform a clean installation** checkbox and click**Next** to install.